fmoor/edgedb-docs/doc/edgeql/fundamentals.rst

 - Set as a whole.

-  The output set is somehow dependent on the entire input set and cannot be produced by merging outputs in an element-wise fashion.
+  The output set is dependent on the entire input set and cannot be produced by merging outputs in an element-wise fashion.
   This is typical of aggregate functions, such as :eql:func:`sum` or :eql:func:`count`.